 Section 2.
 Application for Membership.
 Any person eligible for membership in this Association may become a member upon application and payment of the proper dues, except as set forth in Section 4 with respect to law students.
 Any question as to eligibility shall be decided by the Board of Directors after notice and a hearing to the member or applicant involved.
 This decision may be reviewed by the members at any regular of special meeting of the Association.

 Section 3.
 Termination of Membership.
 A member of this Association shall remain a member until the member voluntarily withdraws, is no longer eligible for membership in this Association, or fails to pay the proper dues for two months after they become payable.
 In the event a person's membership shall cease because of nonpayment of dues, such membership will be reinstated when the dues are paid.

 Section 4.
 Dues.
 Annual dues in an amount to be determined annually by the Board of Directors may, in its discretion, set different annual dues classifications of members.
-This dues requirement shall be waived for students enrolled in any law school in the state of Wisconsin.
+This dues requirement shall be waived for students enrolled in any law school.

 Section 1.
 Regular Meetings.
 There shall be one regular business meeting of the Association in each fiscal year.
 The meeting, which is herein referred to as the "Annual Meeting," shall be held at such date in the month of April or May as designated by the Board of Directors.

 Section 2.
 Special Meetings.
 Special business meetings of the Association may be called by the president, by twenty-five or more members of the Association, or by the Board of Directors.
 A special meeting shall be deemed called when the person or persons calling the meeting files with the secretary a writing which states that the meeting is called and sets forth the time and place of the meeting and its purpose.